 Catholics remained a persecuted minority, largely clustered in remote parts of the country, as Protestants remained fearful of plots to bring Catholicism back via England's enemies abroad – Spain or France.

 People in Britain drank, gambled and fought duels.
 Moralists worried about the rise in sexual promiscuity and a decline in family values.
-They preached on the need of women to resist men inflamed by libertine principles and pornographic literature and the need of women to remain virgins until marriage.
+They preached on the need for women to resist men inflamed by libertine principles and pornographic literature and the need for women to remain virgins until marriage.
 Prostitution was rampant.
-A German visitor to London complained of passing a "lewd female" every ten yards on a December evening along Fleet Street, including girl prostitutes as young as twelve. [note]
+A German visitor to London complained of passing a "lewd female" every ten yards on a December evening along Fleet Street, including girl prostitutes as young as twelve. note13

 Crime was increasing with the advancing economy.
 In London were habitual offenders and gangs of delinquent youths.
 Responding to crime, politicians made more offenses punishable by death.
 Capital crimes numbered in the dozens, including horse and sheep stealing and shoplifting to the value of five shillings.
 But rather than being hanged, many deemed guilty of a capital crime were sent to the Americas.

-English law had been created across centuries.
-It was a gathering of complexities and contradictions – void of elegant simplicity.
-The influence of Roman law on English law remained a rumor – Roman law used only occasionally as a mere ornament to the considerations of jurists.
-Law in England was drawn from English experience, and it was criticized for its anomalies, complexity, uncertainties, its slowness, its tedious forms, its confounding of simple matters into confusing language that helped enrich lawyers at the expense of honest people.
+English law was a gathering of complexities and contradictions void of elegant simplicity.
+The influence of Roman law on English law remained a rumor.
+Roman law was used only occasionally as a mere ornament for jurists.
+Law in England was drawn from English experience, and it was criticized for its anomalies, complexity, uncertainties, its slowness, its tedious forms and its confounding of simple matters into confusing language that helped enrich lawyers at the expense of honest people.

-In the mid-1700s, a lawyer named William Blackstone made a name for himself writing and lecturing in praise of English law.
-And in writing about the law he improved it.
-He tried to bring the law into conformity with science and the age of reason.
+In the mid-1700s, a lawyer named William Blackstone made a name for himself writing about English law.
+He tried to put law into conformity with science and the age of reason.
 Blackstone mapped the law's tortuous complexities and depicted the nation's constitution and laws as a reflection of the natural order of the cosmos and the nation's development across history.
 British law and liberty he wrote was the "noblest inheritance of mankind."

-Blackstone was not without his contradictions.
-He claimed that the power of parliament was absolute and elsewhere in his work that the legislature could not destroy human rights.
-But he advanced the use of such phrases as crimes and misdemeanors, ex post facto law, due process and judicial power.
+Blackstone claimed that the power of parliament was absolute.
+Elsewhere in his work he claimed that the legislature could not destroy human rights.
+He advanced the use of such phrases as crimes and misdemeanors, ex-post facto law, due process and judicial power.
 Blackstone denounced slavery as inimical to "natural rights" and to British law.
-He advanced the idea that the instant any slave landed in England he or she was free.
-And acting on general principles of "God-given right," English law, he claimed, protected "a Jew, a Turk or a heathen as well as to those who press the true religion of Christ."
+He advanced the idea that the instant any slave landed in England he or she should be ruled as free.
+Acting on general principles of "God-given right," English law, he claimed, protected "a Jew, a Turk or a heathen as well as to those who press the true religion of Christ."
 He described freedom of the press as "essential to the nature of a free state."
 And trial by jury he called the "glory of the English law."

 In England the idea was widespread that common people had rights.
 It was an idea too among people in England's American colonies.